microsoft/TypeChat/site/src/docs/examples.md

 | [Restaraunt](https://github.com/microsoft/TypeChat/tree/main/examples/restaurant) | Intelligent agent for a generic restaraunt. | Captures user intent as a set of nouns, but with more complex linguistic input, illustrating the line between simpler and more advanced language models in handling compound sentences, distractions, and corrections.
 This example also shows how we can use TypeScript to simplify creation of a user intent summary. |
 | [Music](https://github.com/microsoft/TypeChat/tree/main/examples/music) | Natural language app for playing music, creating playlists, etc. using Spotify. | Captures user intent as actions using a JSON output form that corresponds to a simple dataflow program over an API provided in the intent schema. |

-## Step 1: Configure development environment.
+## Step 1: Configure development environment

 ### Option 1: Local Machine